Best Film for the Nikon FM

-The best film to use in the Nikon FM will have to be based on your lens, available light, and type of film you want to use.
+The best film to use in the Nikon FM is going to be based on the lighting conditions, lens, and if you want to shoot color or black & white.

-Choosing an ISO 400 film or higher speed will let you avoid being weighed down with a flash and/or tripod.
+Getting an ISO 400 35mm or faster will enable you to avoid needing to lug around a flash and/or tripod.

-If you want to be able to shoot photographs inside or anywhere there is low light, make sure that you are using a fast lens.
-See my guide on the 5 Best Lenses for the Nikon FM for lens recommendations.
+If you need to take photos inside or anytime there is low light, make sure that you have a fast lens.
+Have a look at my guide on the 5 Best Lenses for the Nikon FM for lens ideas.

-Kodak UltraMax 400 - A good option for a diverse range of lighting conditions.
-Using this film you should be able to handhold the FM in almost all situations.
+Kodak UltraMax 400 - The film works well in a large range of lighting conditions and is a terrific selection for a 35mm color film.
+Using Kodak UltraMax 400 you should be able to handhold the FM in the majority of circumstances.

-Fujifilm Superia X-TRA ISO 400 - Depending on your location, this film may be more widely available.
-It’s a fantastic alternative to Kodak emulsions.
+Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film can be more widely available.
+It’s an excellent alternative to Kodak.

-Lomography 800 - If you want a color 35mm film with an ISO of 800, there aren't many offerings.
-This happens to be the only 35mm film emulsion focused on consumers.
+Lomography 800 - If you want a color 35mm film with an ISO of 800, there are only a small number of choices.
+For 35mm film geared towards consumers, Lomography 800 is the single option.

 Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the style the film is known for.
+Overexpose the film by 1 or 2-stops to get the look and feel the film is well known for.